cirenel/gravesite-beaconing/README.md

 	the current version is v2

--diagrams : high resolution wiring diagrams from the paper
+-diagrams : high resolution versions of diagrams from the paper

 -Final Scratch Work : assorted debris, backups and experimental runs from the course of the project